cagarweyne/es2015/Iterators & Generators.md

 Let's take it from the top, we declared a Genrerator function using the star character, and we are using the the `yield` keyword, which is new in ES6, and specifies values the resulting itreator should return when `next()` is called and the order they should be returned in.
 As you can see from the code example, we are calling the `createIterator` function and assigning the return value, which is an object, to the `iterator` variable.

 At this moment we have an object available to us with a `next()` method that we can call.
-Once we call the `next` method, we get back an object with two properties
+Once we call the `next` method, we get back an object with two properties `value` and `done` - just like we did previously when we created our own iterator.
+The iterator generated in this example has three different values to return on successive calls to the next() method: first 1, then 2, and finally 3.
+A generator gets called like any other function, when we call the `next` method on that is available to us on the `iterator` variable.

+I mentioned previously that Generator functions behaved similarly to normal functions, but that they have some unique behavior.
+We have already seen that they are delcared in a different way to normal functions, so when we are creating a Generator function we need to include the star charater after the `function` keyword.

+Generator functions behave differently to normal functions when they are called.
+Generator functions stop execution after the `yield` statement.
+So in the other words, when the `yield` statement is run, execution is halted until `next()` is called again.
+When `next()` is called again `yield 2` is executed and once again execution is stopped until `next()` is called again, then `yield 3` is run and so on.

+All subsequent calls to `next()` would return `value` as `undefined` and `done` would contain `true`.
+The resulting behavior is very similar to the one we got from our iterator function that we implemented previously.
+Both returned an object once we called the function initially, and when we called the `next` method they returned each value and wether we were done iterating over all available items.